Chandeleur or Candlemas Day

 During the Festa Candelarum, Romans lit candles at midnight as a symbol of purification in order to prepare for the Lupercalia.

 This other major pagan festival took place on February 15 in order to celebrate Lupercus, the God of Fertility and Flocks.

-The Church of Rome later replaced the Lupercalia by the celebration of St. Valentine or Valentine’s Day.
+The Church of Rome later replaced the Lupercalia by the celebration of St. Valentin or Valentine’s Day.

 Celtic origin and Cult of the Bear

 They celebrated on 1 February in honour of Birgit, their Goddess of Fertility and Purification.

 Men walked through the fields with torches, while invoking the goddess to purify the land before they started sowing.